lgatto/discover-combine-data-software/IntentToSubmit.md

 aimed at inferring the spatial sub-cellular localisation of proteins using experimental data (primary data source) and gene ontology annotation data (auxiliary data source).
-Our algorithm was initially inspired from a leaves classification problem (using bio-metrical measurement from fresh and dried specimens) and was improved and adapted for spatial proteomics use cases.
+Our algorithm was initially inspired from a leaves classification problem (using morphological measurement from fresh and dried specimens) and was improved and adapted for spatial proteomics use cases.
 We would like to apply it to another domain, genomics data being an obvious candidate; however,